The Importance of Cyber Security in MedTech

 Keep Your Passwords Complex & Always Changing

 It's the simplest and easiest way to ensure that your systems are not infiltrated by ill-mannered hackers.
-Use longer passwords with capital and lower case letters, unique characters and not something that an attacker could not figure out by just talking to you.
+Use longer passwords with capital and lower case letters, and unique characters and not something that an attacker could not figure out by just talking to you.
 Renewing these passwords as well is vital to ensure that you keep any potential attackers on their toes.
 Renewing your passwords once every two months ought to be a standard for healthcare cybersecurity.

 Update Your Software Consistently